Angus Taylor: Early life and education

-Agribusiness start ups
+Agribusiness startups

 After leaving Port Jackson Partners, Taylor developed several businesses with family members and fellow investors, largely connected to irrigation and agriculture.
-Management of these businesses were relinquished on his taking his seat in parliament.
-Some of these continue, whole or partly owned by the holding company of Taylor's family Gufee Pty Ltd, a family trust which is declared on Register of Members' Interests.
+Some of these businesses were relinquished on his taking his seat in parliament, while others continue, wholly or partly owned by the holding company of Taylor's family Gufee Pty Ltd, a family trust.

 Eastern Australia Irrigation (EAI) was co-founded by Taylor and he was a director from 2007 to 2012.
-In mid 2008 he was also a director and secretary of its parent company, Eastern Australia Agriculture (EAA).
-Records show he never took equity or received a dividend from that corporation and, by the end of 2009 he had ended his relationship with the company.
+In mid 2008, he was also a director and secretary of its parent company, Eastern Australia Agriculture (EAA).
+By the end of 2009 he had ended his relationship with the company.
 In 2019, Taylor's earlier dealings with the company were given media attention as EAA had sold water licences from two of its agricultural properties back to the Australian government in 2017 for $79 million— a profit to the company of $52 million.
-In 2018 EAA appears to have paid its Cayman Islands-registered holding company, Eastern Australia Irrigation, $14 million in interest at the extraordinarily high interest rate of around 20%.
 At the time, Taylor reiterated that he was not connected to the company at the time of the water licence transaction, hadn't been since 2009 and had not received any financial benefit from the water purchase.

-Farm Partnerships Australia has been described as a progressive farm-leasing business venture owned by Gufee.
-By 2015 it was managing 35 properties in Victoria, NSW and Queensland, with a total of 109,000 hectares of land under management.
-At this time, it's known these properties produced 47,000 bales of cotton, 58,000 tonnes of sugarcane, 25,000ha of winter crops, 157,000 sheep and 15,000 cattle.
+Farm Partnerships Australia was a farm-leasing business venture owned by Gufee.
+By 2015 it was managing 35 properties in Victoria, NSW, and Queensland, with a total of 109,000 hectares of land under management.